 View navigation

-The Scarborough Multiple Long Term Conditions Research Hub launched in January 2022 and is a collaborative initiative between York and Scarborough Teaching Hospitals NHS Foundation Trust, The National Institute for Health Research Yorkshire and Humber Clinical Research Network (NIHR CRN), and the Hull York Medical School (HYMS).
+SHARC was developed from The Scarborough Multiple Long Term Conditions Research Hub launched in January 2022 and is a collaborative initiative between York and Scarborough Teaching Hospitals NHS Foundation Trust, The National Institute for Health Research Yorkshire and Humber Clinical Research Network (NIHR CRN), and the Hull York Medical School (HYMS).
 The aim of the Hub is to grow and develop clinical research in Scarborough for those experiencing multiple long term conditions with a drive to improve access to research opportunities for its large, under-researched population.

 Multi-morbidity has been defined by the National Institute for Health and Care Excellence (NICE) as “the presence of two or more long-term health conditions, which can include: defined physical or mental health conditions, such as diabetes or schizophrenia.”.
 Professor Chris Whitty, in his 2021 Annual Report titled “Health in Coastal Communities”, aptly described towns such as Scarborough and the importance of tackling these complex health needs.